SayProApp Courses Partner Invest Corporate Charity Divisions

 i.
 Abstract Drawing: Breaking down forms and structures through line

 j.
-Portrait Drawing: Mastering the human face with pencil - Sculpture Techniques
+Portrait Drawing: Mastering the human face with pencil

 a.
 Clay Modeling: Creating realistic forms using soft clay